 28. April 2022 Shu Lea Cheang

-One of our guests in the TALK Series 2022 edition is Shu Lea Cheang who is an artist and filmmaker working with various art mediums and film formats, including installation, performance, net art, public art, video installation, feature-length film and mobile web serial.
+Shu Lea Cheang participated in TALK Series.
+She is an artist and filmmaker working with various art mediums and film formats, including installation, performance, net art, public art, video installation, feature-length film and mobile web serial.
 As a net art pioneer, her project BRANDON (1998-1999) was the first web art commissioned and collected by the Guggenheim Museum in New York.
 She drafts sci-fi narratives in her film scenario and artwork imagination, crafting her own “science” fiction genre of new queer cinema, terming them eco-cybernoia (FRESH KILL, 1994), sci-fi cyberpunk (I.K.U., 2000), sci-fi cypherpunk (Fluidø, 2017).
 From homesteading cyberspace in the 90s to her current retreat to post net-crash BioNet zone, Cheang takes on viral love, bio hack in her current cycle of works.
 Shu Lea Cheang represented the Taiwanese Pavilion with a solo exhibition titled 3x3x6 at Venice Biennale in 2019.
 The visit is supported by the American Embassy in Iceland.

 31. March 2021 Gregory Sholette

-One of our guests in the TALK Series 2022 edition is Dr. Gregory Sholette, artist, writer, activist and teacher.
-His lecture is based on a new publication expected this year titled The Art of Activism and the Activism of Art (New Directions in Contemporary Art).
+Dr. Gregory Sholette, artist, writer, activist and teacher contributed to TALK Series.
+His lecture was based on his publication The Art of Activism and the Activism of Art (New Directions in Contemporary Art).

 Since the global financial crash of 2008, and following the sharp rightward swing of the US and UK 2016 elections, artists have become increasingly engaged in a wide range of cultural activism targeting capitalism, authoritarianism, colonial legacies, gentrification, but also in opposition to their own exploitation.
 Absorbing and reflecting political forms of dissent into their art practice, contemporary art activists inaugurate a broader cultural paradigm shift signaling our collective entry into the unpresent, an uncanny juncture in which distinctions between aesthetics and protest, autonomy and engagement, have been inverted if not erased.
 Sholette approaches his subject from the dual perspective of scholar and insider, describing and theorizing a new wave of activist art emerging not only within community-based protest groups, as it has for decades, but also amongst professionally trained art practitioners, many of whom, by choice or by circumstance, refuse to respect the conventional borders separating painting from protest, or art from utility.